ohassanaly/petites_laines/README.md

 # Cozy Stitches - Static Site

-This is a simple static website to showcase handmade items (scarves, socks, etc.).
+This is a simple static website to showcase handmade items.
 It includes:

 - Welcome page: `index.html`
 - Shop page: `shop.html`